Rotary Screw Air Compressor Oil – Answers To Your Top 8 FAQs!

 How do I check the air compressor oil level?

-You should check your air compressor oil level daily, or every time you use the air compressor.
+Check your air compressor oil level daily, or every time you use the air compressor.
 To check the oil level, follow these simple steps:

 - Ensure the vehicle is parked on level ground and that the compressor system is depressurized and cool to the touch.